osousa/livematrix/README.md

 # livematrix
 Embedded live chat integration for your website, using matrix.

-Live chat with your website's visitors, using your Matrix client to communicate.
+Chat with your website's visitors, using your Matrix client of choice.

 # 📌 What is livematrix?